 Coin clipping is the practice of cutting small pieces from coins.
 Coins were once made of pure gold and silver, and through everyday use were subject to wear.
 It was not usual to receive a coin which was not perfectly round.
 So cutting or filing a small amount off the coin would probably go unnoticed.
 The cut-off pieces would then be melted into a bar and sold to a goldsmith, or used to make counterfeit coins.

 The act of clipping was a serious criminal offence as it undermined the currency of the country.
-So serious a problem, in Britain clipping was high treason and punishable by death.
+It was such a problem that in Britain clipping was high treason and punishable by death.
 In 1677, a judge at the Old Bailey Court in London observed that " 'Tis sadly known how common that mischievous crime of Counterfeiting, Clipping, and Filing of his Majesties Coin is become in most parts, to the great abuse of all good Subjects."

 The threat of hanging did not put off the criminals, for clipping could be profitable, and at its simplest, the only tools required was a file, some shears or strong scissors, and a melting pot.

-Various measures were introduced to stop clipping.
+Various measures were introduced by the Royal Mint to stop clipping.
 Machines to make the coins, milling (ridges) around the edge of the coin and engraving up to its edge.
 Notably, the phrase Decus et Tutamen, 'an ornament and a safeguard', appeared on the edge of the Crown coin of Charles II.
-The same phrase appears on the present day £1 coin.
-The problem was finally solved by changes to the metals with which coins are made.
-Coins are no longer made of any metal which is worthwhile clipping.
-However, they still counterfeited.
+The same phrase appeared on the first issue of the £1 coin.

 and www.oldbaileyonline.org

 Find your Essex Ancestors in the Parish Registers